koenkoen1/minorproject/PROCESS.md

 Styleguide

 # Day 8
 I want to make it that if you hover over the piechart, all paths with the same colour light up.
+But I have not implemented that yet.

+# Day 9
+At first I wanted to make a map of municipalities, which when clicked would change to a map of the municipality that was clicked.
+However, I can't actually create the maps.
+So now I will use a map of all districts and simply zoom in when a district in a municipality is clicked